 - 3/4 teaspoon Lily's no sugar-added chocolate chips OR chopped chocolate

-- chopped nuts OR freeze-dried berries , optional
+- stir in a tablespoon of chopped nuts OR freeze-dried berries , optional

 - 1/2 - 1 scoop of your favorite vanilla protein powder

 In a medium mixing bowl, combine all the cookie dough ingredients together in the order they appear (starting with the cashew butter) using a fork followed by your hands to knead into a cookie-dough texture.

 Add more liquid sweetener, milk or cashew butter if the dough seems too dry and alternatively, add more almond flour if the dough seems too wet.